|

 -

-HIT 245 - Clinical Practicum Professional practice experience in facilities, organizations and agencies related to healthcare.
+HIT 245 - Professional Practice Experience Professional practice experience in facilities, organizations, and agencies related to healthcare.
 Students will gain practical experience in technical procedures, and in developing appropriate professional skills while interacting with other professionals and consumers in the healthcare field.
-Students will spend 135 hours over 5 weeks in healthcare settings.
+Students will spend 100 hours over the course of the semester in healthcare settings.

 Corequisites: HIT 214, 217, 295